InvasionDodd/vimeo-grid/README.md

-#This is a jQuery plugin that creates a resizable full-browser video gallery created from a user's Vimeo stream.
+##This is a jQuery plugin that creates a resizable full-browser video gallery created from a user's Vimeo stream.

-##Usage:

 ###Requires 3 HTML elements: